On this page

 You can use a BROADCAST hint if a query profile indicates that data involved in a join of two tables is heavily skewed and overloading one or more execution engines.
 The hint forces an even distribution of the data across all execution engines.

-These hints are ignored for nested-loop joins.
+These hints are ignored for nested-loop joins and are not supported on views.

 A BROADCAST hint must be used immediately after the name of a table.